DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Mereth-Mar Sect.md

 ## Mountain Tempered Physical Body (Reforged Martial Body)

 - Your body has been honed through grueling training on Mereth-Mar.
 You have advantage on acrobatics and athletics checks.
 In addition, you may use your reaction to add 3 points of AC upon receiving an attack.
-If their attack misses, you may make an attack of opportunity as a reaction.
+If their attack misses, you may make a free attack of opportunity.
+This AC bonus applies for only one attack.
 You may use this ability an amount of times equal to your qi proficiency modifier per day.

 ## Plum Blossom Sword (Path Initiate Technique)